FAQ

 How are songs chosen to be listed on the platform?

 The JKBX platform doesn't buy or sell securities.
-Issuers buy music assets from rights holders and then offer those Royalty Shares that correspond to these music assets on the JKBX platform.
+Issuers buy royalty rights from rights holders and then offer those Royalty Shares that correspond to these royalty rights on the JKBX platform.

-First, an issuer works with rights holders to identify assets (including some of the most popular songs and recordings in the world) and secure percentages of the associated royalties for purchase.
-Next, an offering circular describing the Royalty Shares and the music assets is submitted to the SEC for review and qualification.
+First, an issuer works with rights holders to identify music assets (including some of the most popular songs and recordings in the world) and secure percentages of the associated royalty rights for purchase.
+Next, an offering circular describing the Royalty Shares and the underlying music assets is submitted to the SEC for review and qualification.
 Once the offering circular is qualified by the SEC, the issuer offers the Royalty Shares for sale on the JKBX platform.

 I am (or represent) a rights holder, songwriter, or artist interested in participating.
 What are the next steps?